-At Gillies and Mackay our buildings are fairly HEFTY, to say the least.
-So, when we’re thinking about the foundations for a Garden Room, we need to appreciate that the weight has a huge influence over what kind of base we should construct.
+When you’re thinking about the foundations for a Garden Room, you need to appreciate that the size, specification and weight of the building have a huge influence over what kind of base you should construct.

 Let’s have a look at both options…